T0mLam/t0mlam.github.io/_posts/2024-08-23-my-warwick-ifp-experience.md

 ### Topics to be covered
 Polynomials, partial fraction & binomial expansion, sequence & series, exponential & logorithms, trigonometry, conic sections, coordinate geometry, differentiation & integration, complex numbers, mathematical logic, method of proof, set, function

 ### How to revise

 For each pure maths topic, there will be a lecture note you get from lecture and a seminar problems sheet.
 It is very likely you would not have sufficient time to finish the worksheet during seminars, but make sure to finish them after classes as those are great study materials.
 Also make sure to attend the formative class tests, exams and finish all the revision worksheets.

-Additionally, you can search for a levels maths past papers from `physicsandmathstutor.com`.
+Additionally, you can search for a level maths past papers from `physicsandmathstutor.com`.
 You can find all questions by topics by clicking into any exam boards.

 <img src='/images/blogs/my-warwick-ifp-experience/maths_pp.png'>